Worf: Alternate versions

 While on a mission in the Gamma Quadrant, the Defiant detects an energy barrier surrounding a planet in a nearby solar system.
 When they enter the barrier, the ship is damaged and they detect a settlement with 8,000 people who are mostly human.
 When they investigate, they learn they have been expected.
 The settlers explain they are the descendants of the Defiant crew.
 In a couple of days, when the Defiant tries to leave orbit, they will be thrown back in time two centuries and crash land on the planet.
 Worf learns he married and raised a family.
 He meets his descendant Brota who leads the Sons of Mogh.
 The members are descendants of Worf and Jadzia and others who choose to join them.
 They follow Klingon customs as first taught to them by Worf (DS9: "Children of Time").

 In the mirror universe, Worf leads the Klingon-Cardassian Alliance as Regent.
 After Terran rebels take over Terok Nor, Worf tries to recapture the station but is defeated by the rebels who have a new ship based on the design of the Defiant from the prime universe.
 Enraged, Worf claimed he lost only because he had been betrayed, with the Mirror Garak blaming Intendant Kira Nerys as the likely source (DS9: "Shattered Mirror").
 Eventually, Worf captured her and Grand Nagus Zek who crossed over to this universe to open new markets.
 Worf agreed to let Zek go in exchange for a cloaking device, but the device was sabotaged and his ship was disabled, allowing the Terran rebels to capture him (DS9: "The Emperor's New Cloak").

+Onscreen appearances 2017 - present

+Due to Worf's popularity there was some talk of a Captain Worf series prior to the streaming television spinoffs that began in 2017.
+Dorn said he had tried to pitch a Captain Worf show in the 2010s, but he was not successful.
+The actor was reportedly offered a role as a Worf-ancestor on Star Trek: Discovery but this did not come to fruition.